 - Make a one-time donation here.

-- Make a re-occuring monthly donation.
+- Make a reoccurring monthly donation.

-- You can help us avoid PayPal transaction fees on large donations to make every penny count.
-Make checks out to:
+- Make a one-time donation by check (helping us avoid PayPal transaction fees on large donations to make every penny count).
+Make checks out to:Natural Dharma Fellowship

 c/o Phil Malloy